 If you think the last thing your greasy face needs is extra moisture, think again.
 Excess oil can be caused by a lack of moisture - due to either external or internal factors - which triggers your skin to think it’s being oh-so-helpful by speeding up its sebum production.
-Applying a moisturizer will help to keep your skin balanced, healthy and hydrated; all you need is the right product.
+Applying a moisturiser will help to keep your skin balanced, healthy and hydrated; all you need is the right product.

-Opt for a rebalancing moisturizer designed for oily and acne-prone skin types.
+Opt for a rebalancing moisturiser designed for oily and acne-prone skin types.
 A light, non-greasy, mattifying formula will help keep shine at bay, while natural ingredients such as Thistle Oil can help to reduce the appearance of large pores thanks to its high levels of Omega 6.